 Until then, pasta had always been sun dried, the only possible method, which could guarantee a product high quality and preservation.
 It is thanks to this sharp intuition that De Cecco starts opening up new market opportunities, thus starting a new international business process of the company.
 In 1908, the country girl from Abruzzo with the wheat stacks becomes the trademark of the company.
 After World War II De Cecco undergoes a huge growth up to its current dimensions: the factory, razed to the ground by German bomb attacks, was rebuilt and production took off towards a larger market.
 In order to sustain this production rebirth, in the '50 De Cecco establishes the new Pescara pasta factory, which keeps up with the production increase of those years.
 In 1980 in Fara San Martino a new modern production unit with a double potential is opened.
 In 1985 the company, in order to to fulfil new market requirements, prepares for a crucial phase: the constitution of a sales network.

 Another important milestone is the 1986 "Olive Oil Company" establishment, the first step towards differentiation of the product range, which will expand further in 1993.

 The nineties are the years of big investments: the new mill in Fara San Martino, with a 11.000 quintals of wheat production capacity per day is opened.
 And again in 1997, while the historical mill in Pescara closes down, the factory in Ortona, instance of modernity and cutting edge technology, is established.

-A tireless quest remains the will to preserve, safeguard and consolidate the productive principles of the Founder: selected semolina, fresh semolina from one's own mill, bronze plate drawing, low temperature drying and a constant quality control.
+A tireless quest remains the will to preserve, safeguard and consolidate the productive principles of the Founder: selected and fresh semolina from one's own mill, bronze plate drawing, low temperature drying and a constant quality control.
 Just as in the past even today everything rises from deep passion and obstinate research for perfection into which every action signed by De Cecco is transformed, from pasta onwards.